ButlerFuqua/butlerfuqua/README.md

 # About me

-I have a unique background as an engineer becasue I spent the first part of my career as an artist and animator.
+I have a unique background as an engineer because I spent the first part of my career as an artist and animator.
 Then I found a love 🧡 for creating things with code 👨‍💻.

 I'm fluent in `TypeScript/JavaScript`, and my favorite framework (ATM) is `Next.js`.
 I also love creating `API`s in `Node` & `TypeScript`.

 My dedication to coding began because ***I'm fascinated with providing something interactive to end users***.
-This gives me energy each day to learn more, produce more, and stick with anything.
+This gives me the energy to learn more, produce more, and stick with anything.

 # Skills 🤹